nlehuen/capisce/README.md

 });
 ```

-Higher order constructs : sequence, parallel, and then
+Higher order constructs : sequence, concurrently, and then
 ------------------------------------------------------

-capisce exports the sequence and parallel function, as well as the then method in order to hide WorkingQueue and provide a small DSL for asynchronous workflows.
+capisce exports the sequence and concurrently function, as well as the then method in order to provide a small DSL for asynchronous workflows, without exposing the gory details of WorkingQueue.
 See tests/test2.js until I write some proper doc for this.